top of page

 SOPRANO

 Sam Cobb is a British Soprano.
-Originally from Birmingham, Sam completed an undergraduate degree in Music at Royal Holloway, University of London, followed by a master’s degree in Musicology at the University of Birmingham.
+Originally from Birmingham, Sam is currently studying for a master’s degree in Early Music Vocal Performance at the Royal Conservatoire of The Hague, having completed an undergraduate degree in Music at Royal Holloway, University of London, and a master’s degree in Musicology at the University of Birmingham.

 • Twitter